Many People Experience TMD

 You can take steps to relieve your TMD symptoms.
 Here are a few recommendations:

-- Eat soft foods, such as yogurt, scrambled eggs, mashed potatoes, rice, cottage cheese, fish, cooked fruits, and vegetables.
+- Eat soft foods like yogurt, scrambled eggs, mashed potatoes, rice, cottage cheese, fish, cooked fruits, and vegetables.
 Also, you won’t have to chew as much if you cut foods into small pieces.

 - Avoid strenuous jaw movements.